 Otherwise any future content created (website pages, blogs, news, white papers etc) should make sure that they aim to answer questions that could be being asked via voice search around your business.
 Are you a local bakery for example?
 Then maybe some content regarding the local area you are based.
 Google uses location as one of the ranking factors to ensure the best quality results – so writing content with this insight ensures that when someone in your area says ‘Google, where is the closest bakery?’ yours is high in the mix or even top of the page.

 Also think about sentences around keywords and key phrases that people will use to find you.
 For example: a company that provides Augmented Reality or AR design services may find that there are more UK searches for ‘AR’ than there is for ‘Augmented Reality’ or vice versa.
 If I was to carry out a voice search command to search for a company is this area I would probably say ‘Siri, show me the best UK AR companies‘.

 As you are making content changes with the aim of getting further audience you need to ensure that this is not a wasted effort and that your new audience converts in line with your goals.
 Does your business need freshening up?
 A new unique brand logo perhaps for better recognition?
 (We might know of a platform that can help with that…)

 Further Voice Search Statistics To Give Your Business Insight:

 The U.S. provides a lot of insight regarding the adoption of voice search and how it is being currently used for eCommerce.
 For example 1 in 4 shoppers used voice search assistance while booking holidays in 2017.

 Have you got any interesting stats that could provide insight to small businesses?
-Connect and make contact with us via all the usual places – Facebook, Twitter and Instagram.
+Connect and make contact with us via all the usual places – Contact Page, Facebook, Twitter and Instagram.
 Good insights and advise is always worth sharing!